How to Build a DIY Walk in Cooler With a Floor

 Step 1: Start panel assembly with a corner wall panel in the rear of your box.
 Place the corner panel evenly with the perimeter of your floor base.
 Partially fasten the cam lock to the floor panel.
 Do not fasten the cam lock completely.

-Step 2: Place a wall panel on each side of the corner panel and firmly fasten the wall panels to the corner panel using a hex wrench or drill.
+Step 2: Place a wall panel on each side of the corner panel and firmly fasten the wall panels to the corner panel using a hex wrench or power drill.
 Make sure the top of the panels are flush and level before firmly fastening the cam locks.

 Step 3: Continue assembling wall panels in the direction of the other rear corner as per your assembly drawing.
 Work your way around the box as per the 3D rendering below.
 This provides stability as you build your box.

-Firmly fasten each wall panel to its neighboring wall panel using a hex wrench or drill.
+Firmly fasten each wall panel to its neighboring wall panel using a hex wrench or power drill.
 Make sure the top of the panels are flush and level before firmly fastening the cam locks.

 Your box should look similar to this: